-means any illness or accidental injury.
+means any accidental injury or ongoing complications because of that accidental injury.

-We consider any illness affecting your pet in multiple ways to be the same health condition if it has the same signs or symptoms, the same diagnosis, or results from the same sickness or disease.
+We consider any accidental injury that affects your pet in multiple ways to be the same health condition if it is related to the same accident or incident.